 Flooring installers check the moisture level of concrete at the time of installation.
 If the levels are suitable at that time, flooring may be installed.
 If something were to change (i.e. heavy rains after a long drought season, changing landscaping, inadequate drainage) the home may be subject to vapor emission.
 You may have even had significant emissions you were unaware of prior to changing the flooring because carpet is porous and absorbs more than vinyl, which is nonporous and traps moisture underneath it.
 When installing vinyl flooring in a high moisture area, dry the floor first; this may take several days to weeks.

-Need to find a pro for your Vinyl Flooring Project?Find Pros
+Ready to start your Vinyl Flooring Project?Find Pros

 Moisture and Vinyl Adhesive